marcelvanworkum/marcelvanworkum.github.io/_posts/2024-10-30-social-flow.md

 Luckily for me remote work is a thing, and so in today's times I am able to thrive professionally.

-As much as I would like to stay at home all day and code, sometime there is this thing called 'Life' that gets in the way.
+As much as I would like to stay at home all day and code, sometimes there is this thing called 'Life' that gets in the way.

 Life is amazing, you should really check it out sometime.
 The graphics are insane, but unfortunately Life also comes with one major downside;